GPS Tracker Comparison

 Asset tracking can be done with satellite tracking systems or cellular GPS trackers depending on where the assets operate.
 Frac tanks used in the oil and gas industry generally use satellite trackers.
 Skid steers in urban construction almost always use cellular GPS trackers.
 Customers generally choose to receive more data at a lower cost; even if they cannot track an asset live 100% of the time.
 All GPS trackers have dead spots where they cannot communicate for some reason.

+Another factor in GPS tracker comparison is determining if you need a device with a backup battery.
 Backup batteries (BBs) are often requested and needed for unpowered assets.
 GPS devices require power from the asset or from a battery to operate.
 Assets, such as trailers, often sit without power for extended periods until connected to a tractor where power is restored.
 In these cases, a backup battery is needed.
 In vehicles, GPS devices receive constant power from the car battery.

 In vehicle tracking, backup batteries are less important.
 BBs don’t enable the device to function as normal.
 BBs put the device in a reduced performance mode so the battery lasts longer.
 Customers often think BB will enable them to track the driver after they remove the GPS tracker as if it were still installed.
 BBs range from a CR2525 watch battery to lithium ion batteries.
 Vehicle trackers typically use small BBs which generally show you where the employee tossed the GPS unit out the window but not much more.